hneth/riskyr/README.md

 Motivation
 ----------

+> Solving a problem simply means representing it<br>
+> so as to make the solution transparent.[^1]

+[^1]: Simon, H.A.
+(1996). _The Sciences of the Artificial_ (3rd ed.).
+The MIT Press, Cambridge, MA. (p.
+132).

 The basic motivations behind `riskyr` are the following:

 - Effective training in risk literacy requires simple and transparent representations.

-- We aim to provide a set of tools that allow alternative views on the interplay between probabilities and frequencies.
+- We provide a set of tools that allow alternative views on the interplay between probabilities and frequencies.
 Different representations are not isolated, but complement and explain each other.

 - All visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameters.
-By providing many options, uses can customize them to their goals and needs.
+By providing many options, users can customize representations to suit their goals and needs.

 Rationale